 In the 19th century the theme of the victory of civilisation over barbarism was taken up with great enthusiasm by imperialist historians, so in the 20th century, socialist historians have gone to the other extreme.
-But since the theme of this book is Barbarism and Civilization, I really ought to investigate this matter further and arbitrate between the imperialists and the socialists.
 Indeed the very word ‘barbarian’ was invented to describe the Persians who spoke a strange language the Greeks could not understand, which sounded just like baa, baa, baa.
 But just how barbarian were the Persians and how far was the Greek victory a cultural victory as well as a military victory?

 The story was told in fine style by Herodotus, the world’s first great historian.
 Herodotus is one of the best examples of the new spirit that was alive in Greece following the money/market/democracy revolution.
 He was not in fact an Athenian, but was born in 484 BC at Halicarnassus, in the south west corner of modern Turkey.
 He wrote in an Ionian form of Greek and presumably spoke with an Ionian accent that would have sounded perhaps rather posh to the Athenian ear.
 But whereas all earlier history in the great empires was written essentially for the ruler, and celebrated the rulers’ achievements, Herodotus was writing for the market place and he had to tell his stories to the crowds that surrounded him.

 As a result he was always ready to tell a good story about strange and exotic foreign lands.
-Thus of the nine books of his history, Book 2 is devoted to Egypt – the earliest account we have of the history of Egypt – while Book 5 is devoted to the Scythians living in the Ukraine and south Russia and is the only account we have of the Scythians.
+Thus of the nine books of his history, Book 2 is devoted to Egypt – the earliest account we have of the history of Egypt – while Book 4 is devoted to the Scythians living in the Ukraine and south Russia and is the only account we have of the Scythians.
 He begins off his account by describing the Trojan Wars, not in terms of heroic deeds but as a story of rape and counter rape – he knew like any good story teller he must begin with a comic turn and get his audience laughing and receptive.
-He is called the ‘father of history’, but he was also the father of anthropology, the father of journalists and the father of all travel writers.
+He is called the ‘father of history’, but he was also the father of anthropology, the father of travel writers, and the father of journalism — and gossip writers.